 “Jace wrote a note to John saying he had told me all the sexual things that Jeff had done to them, starting when they were 8 and 10.
 He wrote what he had told me after I promised I’d never tell anyone what was in the note.
 He wrote that John should trust me and that I would protect him.
 I can’t tell the police.
 I promised.
 John would be hurt further if people know what had happened to him and Jace.”

 “I gave it to John and promised I’d never tell anyone.”

 “Can you tell me the general contents of the note?”

 “No. Nobody can know.”

 “Let me talk to the detective.
-Don’t you think this Jeff should be punished for these things as well as killing Jace?”
+Don’t you think Jeff should be punished for these things as well as killing Jace?”